uakotaobi/hourglass/README.md

                         The number of minutes in the second hourglass.
 This must be a positive integer.
   DESIRED
-                        The number of minutes was want to measure with the two hourglasses.
+                        The number of minutes to measure using the two hourglasses.
 This must be a positive integer.

 optional arguments: